kresohr/chronos/README.md

 - **UI-UX** - [Quant-UX](https://github.com/KlausSchaefers/quant-ux) self hosted via docker for UI-UX mocking
 - **Docker** - [Docker](https://www.docker.com/) using Docker to containerize everything and to ease the process of running Chronos
 - **Icons** - [FontAwesome](https://docs.fontawesome.com/) using Font Awesome for icons across the project.

+## Getting Started

+### Installation

+The steps will be updated with proper links, for now here is an example .env file that you can place inside your /backend for docker to work

+`DATABASE_URL="postgresql://postgres:postgres@db_backend:5432/chronos?schema=public`

 ## GIT commit guidelines